hperer02/Portfolio-optimization-using-deep-learning/README.md

 ![transformer](https://github.com/hperer02/Portfolio-optimization-using-deep-learning/assets/124153856/36e2670d-e592-4e8a-8d9f-3dad34f11cef)

 #### Encoder &  decoder
-As shown in figure 5, there is an encoding section, a decoding section and the connections between them.
+As shown in below figure, there is an encoding section, a decoding section and the connections between them.
 The encoders are all identical in structure and they are comprised of 2 important sub layers, namely the Self-Attention layer and Feed-Forward layer.
 The Decoder has both these layers, but it contains an additional attention layer in between them to set focus on relevant parts of the input sequence.
 This is visualized below.

 ![encoder](https://github.com/hperer02/Portfolio-optimization-using-deep-learning/assets/124153856/a4920b5c-6f69-4f28-9d65-0417a19ecfcf)

 However, for the time series transformer, the decoder part is irrelevant as it only consists of an encoder.
-Input embeddings are fed into the encoder block along with the input vector as shown in figure 5 and it only happens in the first encoder block.
+Input embeddings are fed into the encoder block along with the input vector as shown in above figure and it only happens in the first encoder block.
 Input embeddings are time embeddings in the context of a time series transformer, and it is further explained later in this section.
 This input flows through a self-attention layer and then the output of this is fed to a feed forward neural network.

 #### Time embeddings
-Time is a vital feature for sequential data and in some cases, time is fed as an input feature.
-In recent research, it has been found that when a learnable vector representation or embedding for time is developed instead of using it merely as an input feature, model yields better performance (Kazemi et al., 2019)
+Time is a vital feature for sequential data, and in some cases, time is fed as an input feature.
+Recent research suggests that developing a learnable vector representation or embedding for time instead of using it merely as an input feature can improve model performance (Kazemi et al., 2019).

-For transformers, input embeddings are crucial.
-Therefore, in context of time series transformer, time embeddings are crucial.
-Therefore, Time2Vec representation proposed by Kazemi et al. was used for this project.
-It is represented in the below equation,
+For transformers, input embeddings are crucial, especially in the context of time series transformers where time embeddings play a critical role.
+Therefore, the Time2Vec representation proposed by Kazemi et al. was utilized in this project.
+It is represented by the equation:

+\[ t2v(\tau)[i] = \begin{cases}
-	$$t2v(\tau)[i] = \begin{cases}\omega_i \tau + \varphi_i, & \text{if } i = 0 \\
+\omega_i \tau + \phi_i, & \text{if } i = 0 \\
-F(\omega_i \tau + \varphi_i), & \text{if } 1 \leq i \leq k\end{cases}$$
+F(\omega_i \tau + \phi_i), & \text{if } 1 \leq i \leq k
+\end{cases} \]

-Where t2v(τ)[i] is the ith element of t2v(τ), F is a periodic activation function and sine function was chosen as the activation function. ω_i and φ_i are learnable parameters for the case i=0 and for the case 1≤i≤k are frequency and the phase-shift of the sine function.
+Where \( t2v(\tau)[i] \) denotes the ith element of the Time2Vec vector for time \(\tau\). \( F \) is a periodic activation function, and a sine function was chosen as the activation function. \( \omega_i \) and \( \phi_i \) are learnable parameters: \( \omega_i \) and \( \phi_i \) for the case \( i = 0 \), and frequency and phase-shift of the sine function for \( 1 \leq i \leq k \).

-Python implementation of the above function in Keras was used in the program (Ntakouris, 2021).
-Please refer Appendix 3 for the implementation.
+The Python implementation of this function in Keras was used in the program (Ntakouris, 2021)

 #### Designed time series transformer architecture
 In the proposed architecture, transformed input for the supervised learning task is first fed to a time distributed layer, a linear and non-linear trend will be generated for each input feature, and it is concatenated to the input.
 Then it will be passed through multiheaded attention layer and then the result is added back to the input as shown in figure 10 through residual connections.
 Then the result is passed through a normalization layer before it is fed to the feed forward layer.
 In feed forward, 2 convolution layers are used.
 Dropout is used after the multiheaded layer and in between the convolution layers in order to stabilize the network and increase efficiency.
 The output of the transformer block (i.e. encoder) is passed through a global average pooling layer, and it is applied to reduce the dimension of the network.
 Finally, 2 dense layers of 256 neurons and 5 neurons are used to get the predictions for the following week.
 ![image](https://github.com/hperer02/Portfolio-optimization-using-deep-learning/assets/124153856/6424a1c1-d9d6-456d-9931-6f09f02d9aa2)

-Keras time series transformer implementation was taken as the base code for implementing the model architecture (refer Appendix 5).
+Keras time series transformer implementation was taken as the base code for implementing the model architecture.

 #### Optimizer & loss function
 Non-accelerated gradient descent optimization techniques do not work well with transformers.
 Therefore, as the optimizer Adam has been used.
 A crucial part of the multi-headed attention in order to lead towards greater stability is the learning rate warmup.
 In order to facilitate this, initially a small learning rate is chosen and then it gradually incremented till it reaches the base value and then decreased again.
 For the loss function Mean Absolute Percentage Error (MAPE) was chosen.
-Refer Appendix 4 for the technical implementation.

 ## Portfolio optimization model
 As discussed in the literature review, there are multiple portfolio building methods.
 According to MV model, variance of a given portfolio is reliant on variances of its individual stocks and the covariances among each pair as given by,
 	$$\text{Variance} = \sum_{i=1}^{n} w_i s_i^2 + 2 \sum_{i,j} w_i w_j \text{cov}(i,j)$$